-Our management committee has appointed Claire Bowen to be the DSL of this school and Wendy Hollands, Karen Evans, Lauren Jones, Shara Green, Helen Stewart, Irene Short and Henry Groome to be their deputies.
-We will set out their responsibilities in their job descriptions.
+Our management committee has appointed Claire Bowen to be the DSL of this school and Amy Heath, Helen Stewart, Henry Groome and Wendy Hollands to be their deputies.
+We will set out their responsibilities in their job description.

-Claire Bowen will take ultimate responsibility for safeguarding and child protection, and online safety at our setting as the DSL as an appropriate senior member of staff from our leadership team.
+Claire Bowen will take ultimate responsibility for safeguarding and child protection, online safety, and understanding the filtering and monitoring systems and processes in place at our setting as the DSL and as an appropriate senior member of staff from our leadership team.